SolarVisionMower/SolarVision/docs/PROGRESS.md

 - **PCB Design**
 	- STM32N6 Board Design
-		- Added all footprints, and symbol for IS42 SDRAM chip
+		- Added all footprints, and symbols for MX25LM and IS42
-		- Yet to add symbols for STM32 and MX25
+		- Yet to create symbol for STM32

 ## COMPLETED